BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< /details >}}
 {{< details "# Mes oeuvres" >}}

+*September Slump* -- Septembre 2023

+>Obsessively revising
+>Self-consuming second guessing
+>Seeking sense in something
+>set aflame by sorry selfish me.
+>
+>Hiving scared hungover
+>from a hopeless couple months
+>of perfect idleness I passed beneath
+>your gentle glowing grange.
+>
+>And once again I wash in vain
+>to free my will from moping
+>Meaning while I wait I'm anxiously aware
+>that every waking moment means
+>the more and more you drift away from me.

 *Hm, apparently Pompeii isn't in Greece* -- Septembre 2023

 >It's New Year's Eve on Mount Vesuvius